Written by Sami Blackford

-I haven’t done an ingredient profile for a while, so I thought that would be a great idea for today’s article.
-Here we’re looking at one of my absolute favourite ingredients – cocoa butter.
-I love using cocoa butter because it smells just delicious, and because it has so many great benefits for the skin.
+Cocoa butter is one of my most favourite ingredients; I love using it because it smells just delicious, and because it has so many great benefits for the skin.

 What is cocoa butter & how is it produced?

 Cocoa butter comes from the cocoa bean which is found inside the cocoa pod which grows on from the cacao tree.
 Cacao pods are also where we get cocoa from to make chocolate – that’s why good-quality cocoa butter has a wonderful chocolate-y scent.